PDFBox 3.0 Migration Guide

 Provided implementations

-RandomAccessStreamCacheImpl is a simple default implementaion using RandomAccessReadWriteBuffer as buffer.
+RandomAccessStreamCacheImpl is a simple default implementation using RandomAccessReadWriteBuffer as buffer.

 The well known class ScratchFile is another implementation for a cache factory.
 It can be configured to use memory only, temp file only or a fix of both.